 Tip 10 – Use contactless and mobile payments

 To avoid the need to touch the payment terminal or exchange cash in stores, consider contactless payment using your Santander debit or credit cards.
-It’s available in most stores - simply tap your card on the device.
-From 15th of October 2021, payment amounts are limited to £45.
+It’s available in most stores, simply tap your card on the device.
+From 15th of October 2021, payment amounts are limited to £100.
 Find out more about contactless

 You can also link most Santander debit cards and credit cards to your smartphone to make secure mobile payments.
 Find out more about mobile payment

 Tip 11 – Businesses: stay aware of government advice